minstradamuss/minstradamuss/README.md

 ### Hi there 👋
 My name is Maria and now I'm a first year student of Modern Programming of the Faculty of Mathematics and Computer Sciences of St. Petersburg State University.
-I can write code in 5 languages, do ballroom dancing, love contemporary and pop art, really love coding and search the team for my startup.
+I can write code in 4 languages, do ballroom dancing, love contemporary and pop art, really love coding and search the team for my startup.

-And...
-Wanna take part in ICPC in the team of St. Petersburg State University.
+All my dreams come true...

 ### ⚡ Skills
 * Python